P2P: Tuning Pre-trained Image Models for Point Cloud Analysis with Point-to-Pixel Prompting: Experiments

 From the quantitative results and accuracy curve, we can conclude that enlarging the scale of the same image model will result in higher classification performance, which is consistent with the observations in image classification.
 Therefore, our proposed P2P prompting can benefit 3D domain tasks by leveraging the prosperous development of 2D visual domain, including abundant training data, various pre-training strategies and superior fundamental architectures.

 \paragraph{Comparisons with Previous Methods.}

 Comparisons with previous methods on the ModelNet40 and ScanobjectNN are shown in Table~\ref{tab:exp_cls}.
 For baseline comparisons, we select methods~\cite{qi2017pointnet++, thomas2019kpconv, wang2019dgcnn, ma2022pointmlp, hamdi2021mvtn, ran2022repsurf, qian2022pointnext} that focus on developing 3D architectures and do not involve any pre-training strategies.
-We also select traditional pre-training work~\cite{yu2021pointbert, wang2021occo, pang2022pointmae} in 3D domain.
+We also select traditional pre-training work~\cite{yu2022pointbert, wang2021occo, pang2022pointmae} in 3D domain.
 For our P2P framework, we show results of two versions: (1) baseline version with ResNet-101 as the image model, (2) advanced version with HorNet-L~\cite{rao2022hornet} pre-trained on ImageNet-22k dataset~\cite{deng2009imagenet} as the image model, additionally replacing the linear head with a multi-layer perceptron (MLP) as the classifier.

 From the results we can draw three conclusions.
-Firstly, our P2P outperforms traditional 3D pre-training methods.
+Firstly, P2P outperforms traditional 3D pre-training methods.
 This suggests that the pre-trained knowledge from 2D domain is useful for solving 3D recognition problems and is better than directly pre-training on 3D datasets with limited data.
-Secondly, we obtain competitive performance with architecture methods which require much more trainable parameters than ours and achieve state-of-the-art performance on ScanObjectNN dataset.
-Therefore, our P2P framework fully exploits the potential of pre-training knowledge from image domain and open a new avenue for point cloud analysis.
-Finally, our P2P framework performs relatively better on real-world ScanObjectNN dataset than synthetic ModelNet dataset.
-This may be caused by the data distribution of ScanObjectNN dataset being more similar to the pre-trained ImageNet dataset, as they both contain visualizations of objects from the natural world.
-This prosperity reveals the potential of our model in real-world applications.
+Secondly, we achieve state-of-the-art performance on ScanObjectNN.
+Therefore, our P2P framework fully exploits the potential of pre-training knowledge from image domain and opens a new avenue for point cloud analysis.
+Finally, P2P performs relatively better on real-world ScanObjectNN than synthetic ModelNet.
+This may be caused by the data distribution of ScanObjectNN being more similar to the pre-trained ImageNet dataset, as they both contain visualizations of objects from the natural world.
+This prosperity reveals the potential of P2P in real-world applications.

 \paragraph{Visualization Analysis.}